Rideout Patient Rights & Responsibilities

 - Report any perceived unsafe conditions to the department supervisor or your caregiver.

-Rideout Memorial Hospital offers semi-private (double occupancy) rooms.
-A few private rooms are available for medical necessity or at the patient's request (for additional fee).
+Rideout Memorial Hospital offers semi-private (double occupancy) and private rooms.
 We will strive to honor your preference.
 On occasion, however, alternate arrangements may be necessary due to physicians orders or prevailing conditions.
 Room transfer requests should be made through nursing staff and will be carried out as soon as possible.